mattrose/thoughts/README.md

 * Copy all of its contents into `~/.local/share/thoughts`, overwriting any existing files with the same names
 * Use *thoughts* as usual

-*A note about formatting your thoughts*
+*A note about formatting your thoughts:*
 Newlines are converted into `<br>` in all cases.
 So intentionally spaced out paragraphs are respected, but
 ```
 if